kevinolega/callcentertrainingtips/_posts/2020-06-05-resourceful.md

 It's not the fancy tools that you have that will help you succeed.

-Your determination and resourcefulness is more important.
+Your determination and resourcefulness are more important.

 Use the tools that you have so you can practice.